"Uh, seriously? The lights went out again! What the faack!"

 She took another sip of her coffee, lifting the led up before blowing on the hot coffee.

-She watched the screen when a message popped up, reading it while little Yan finished her sweet bread and wiped her mouth with the back of her hand.
+Valentina watched the screen when a message popped up.
+She read it while little Jie finished off her sweet bread and wiped her mouth with the back of her hand.

-She flicked a finger, the message at the top taking center when it opened—the image of an older couple appearing above the caller ID.
+She flicked a finger, drawing the message to the center as the image of an older couple appeared above the caller ID.

 「Sorry!
 I've been trying to answer but it would never works...」